empiricaly/empiricaly.github.io/docs/api.md

 ### **_Game Hooks_**

-Game hooks are optional methods attached to various events throughout the game lifecycle to update data on the server-side.
+Game hooks are optional methods attached to various events throughout the game life cycle to update data on the server-side.

 Contrary to client side data updates, sever-side updates are synchronous, there is no risk of conflicting updates, and important calculations can be taken at